naohisas/KVS/Source/SupportGLUT/README.md

 # SupportGLUT
-SupportGLUT is a support class library with The OpenGL Utility Toolkit (GLUT) for KVS.
+SupportGLUT is a support class library with the OpenGL Utility Toolkit (GLUT) for KVS.
 By checking the flag KVS_SUPPORT_GLUT in the kvs.cong, GLUT supported classes are compiled and available.
 The SupportGLUT is required for developping viewer application based on KVS.
 ```Makefile
 KVS_SUPPORT_GLUT = 1
 ```